BradleyBeach/CTD-AIngel-Dokuro-chan/README.md

 - alerts me, as needed
 - tells Andy to stop wasting his time playing Eve when he was work to do
 - greets me after an absence

+To Do:
+- Amen feature
+- BAVI detection automatic feature